Majel Barrett: Personal life and death

 In 1969, while scouting locations in Japan for MGM, Roddenberry realized that he missed Barrett, and proposed to her by telephone.
 Herbert F. Solow said that Roddenberry traveled to Japan with the intention of marrying Barrett.
 Barrett joined Roddenberry in Tokyo, where they were married in a Shinto ceremony on August 6, 1969.
 Roddenberry considered it "sacrilegious" to have an American minister in Japan perform the ceremony.
 The wedding was attended by two Shinto priests as well as maids of honor.
 Roddenberry and Barrett both wore kimonos; on their honeymoon they toured Japan.
 Roddenberry continued to have liaisons with other women, telling his friends that while in Japan, he had an encounter with a masseuse about a week after he was married.

-The new marriage was not legally binding, as his divorce from Eileen had not yet been finalized.
+The new marriage was not legally binding, as Roddenberry's divorce from his first wife Eileen-Anita Rexroat had not yet been finalized.
 This was resolved two days after his divorce was complete, and on December 29, a small ceremony was held at their home, followed by a reception for family and friends.
 Despite that, the couple continued to celebrate August 6 as their wedding anniversary.
-Roddenberry's young daughter, Dawn, decided to live with him and Barrett and the family moved to a new house in Beverly Hills in October 1970.
+Roddenberry's young daughter decided to live with him and Barrett and the family moved to a new house in Beverly Hills in October 1970.
 In February 1974, Barrett and Roddenberry had a son, Eugene Jr., known as Rod Roddenberry.
 They remained married until Gene's death at Barrett's side on October 24, 1991, in Santa Monica, California.

 After her husband's death, Barrett-Roddenberry commissioned Celestis to launch her together with Gene on an infinite mission to deepest space.
 After putting them on the manifest for NASA's "Sunjammer" mission, the agency cancelled the mission in 2014.
 Celestis rescheduled a launch for 2020, then later rescheduled it for June 2022, the next available commercial mission to deep space.
 A sample of the couple's cremated remains would be sealed into a specially made capsule designed to withstand space travel.
 A spacecraft will carry the capsule along with digitized tributes from fans, on Celestis' "Enterprise Flight".
 The flight also would contain the ashes of Nichelle Nichols and Douglas Trumbull.
 The Celestis "Enterprise Flight" was successfully launched from Cape Canaveral, Florida on January 8, 2024.

 Barrett-Roddenberry died on the morning of December 18, 2008, at her home in Bel Air, Los Angeles, California, as a result of leukemia.
 She was 76 years old.
 A public funeral was held on January 4, 2009, in Los Angeles.
 More than 250 people attended, including Nichelle Nichols, George Takei, Walter Koenig, Marina Sirtis, Brent Spiner, and Wil Wheaton.